Skip to main content

 What’s the Estimated Out-of-Pocket Cost for Opiate IOP Treatment in Tennessee?

-The estimated out-of-pocket cost for opiate addiction treatment through IOPs in Tennessee varies depending on your insurance policy and the specific program you choose.
-On average, outpatient rehab in Tennessee costs around $1,698.
+The estimated out-of-pocket cost for opiate IOP in Nashville, TN varies depending on your insurance policy and the specific program you choose.
+On average, intensive outpatient rehab in Tennessee costs around $1,698.
 This amount can change based on factors like the length of treatment and any additional services you might need.

 Your out-of-pocket expenses for intensive outpatient opiate addiction treatment in Nashville, TN, could be higher or lower.
 For a more exact cost estimate for intensive outpatient treatment for opiate addiction, reach out to Freeman Recovery Center.
 Understanding the cost of treatment at an IOP opiate abuse treatment facility helps you plan for your recovery while accessing a flexible rehab program.